easyquery/OtherSamples/eqs/js/README.md

 Open this file and modify the setting there:
  * Specify the type of your database in `DbType` parameter.
 Possible options are: "MsSql", "MySql" and "PostreSql" (other DB types will be supported soon as well ).
  * Specify the connection string to your database.
 If you don't know how the connection string should look like for your DB - use [ConnectionStrings.com](https://www.connectionstrings.com/) website.
 Just select your database and then use the **Connector/Net** option there.
  * You can also specify your model ID and its name in the config file.
-Alternatively, your can pass them in `eqdm` parameters as `--modelId:ModelID` and `--modelName:ModelName`.
+Alternatively, you can pass them in `eqdm` parameters as `--modelId:ModelID` and `--modelName:ModelName`.

 4. Save the config file and start `eqdm` utility with `genmodel` comman: